Community Recreation Center Collaboration

 Immediately following the completion of the 2016 feasibility study, the Park District of Oak Park completed a pro forma study, which concluded a Community Recreation Center, with specific amenities, could be financially self-sustaining.

-Funding models for the construction of the Community Recreation Center are currently being explored as part of the Memorandum of Understanding.
+Funding models for the construction of the Community Recreation Center were explored as part of the Memorandum of Understanding.
 The estimated cost of a Community Recreation Center is $38-44 million.
-The three governmental entities are discussing the possibility of each initially contributing up to $5 million toward the project and raising another $5 million in private contributions.
+The three governmental entities discussed the possibility of each initially contributing up to $5 million toward the project and raising another $5 million in private contributions.
 This leaves a balance of more than $20 million to be covered.
 The Park District of Oak Park does not have funds available, nor bonding capacity to go out for referendum, to cover the remaining costs of construction.
 One possibility might be for the Park District of Oak Park borrow the remaining costs of construction from District 200.
 In this potential scenario, the park district would repay these funds to the district over a period of time to be determined.
 Through this collaboration, it is the intent of all three governmental entities to maximize tax dollars while increasing programs and services to their constituents.

 The Park Districts and District 200 welcome additional project collaborators.
 The Community Mental Health Board has expressed interest in some level of facility usage, and now that the Memorandum of Understanding is signed, further exploration can determine what might be appropriate.
 It should be noted that during the 2016 Feasibility Study, D200 students expressed a desire to have mental health services be a part of this Community Recreation Center.
 Therefore, the Collaboration team is keeping this component top of mind when determining how to best service our communities.